YangGuo14/Kids-Toy---obstacle-detection-vehicle-/README.md

 # Arduino Game - Melodic Memory
-This is the final individual project
+This is the final individual project for ECE 387